Your browser is unsupported

 METSI funds provide an avenue for technical assistance in all areas of transportation to the Chicago Metropolitan Agency for Planning (CMAP), various IDOT departments and other Illinois planning and transportation agencies.
 The educational component includes workshops, conferences, training courses, presentations, seminars and webinars, as well as student education, assistantships, and development.

 The current theme for METSI is “Livability and Sustainable Transportation.”
+Visit this page to access completed studies.

 For more information on the program, please contact Dr. Sriraj via email or call 312-413-7568.